Harness and Section forms: Help - Client Event Editor

 To access the Client Event Editor, select the Gear icon next to the Behavior field in the Cell Properties panel for the control.
 For client events configured before PRPC Version 6.3, the Behavior field is displayed for both auto-generated controls and controls that are not auto-generated.

 To configure dynamic behavior for an auto-generated control, select the Gear icon next to the Control field in the Cell Properties panel for the control.
 Configure behaviors using the Control Parameters (Behavior) dialog.
+For more information, see Control form — Completing the Control tab.

 Choosing the Event